ToyibOtus/sql-data-warehouse-analytics-project/README.md

 ---

 ## License
-This project is lincesed under **MIT Lincense**.
+This project is licensed under **MIT License**.
 You are free to use, modify, or share with proper attribution.

 ---